 Moreover, it’s not like everyone is using the same drum machine.
 In my opinion, 808s are so much more overused right now than 606s.

-If you have a MIDI keyboard, it’s nothing but a pleasure to use.
+If you have a MIDI keyboard for beginners, it’s nothing but a pleasure to use.
 You assign drum pads on your keyboard to these plugin’s pads, and you are ready to go!